apache/infrastructure-actions/stash/README.md

 # Stash GitHub Action

-`Stash` provides a solution for managing large build caches in your workflows, that doesn't require any secrets and can be used in fork PRs.
+`Stash` provides a solution for managing large build caches in your workflows, that doesn't require any secrets and can therefore be used in fork PRs.
-It's designed as an alternative to `actions/cache` which struggles with big build caches such as `.ccache` directories.
+It's designed as an alternative to `actions/cache` which struggles with big build caches such as `.ccache` directories due to it's repository wide [size limit](https://docs.github.com/en/actions/using-workflows/caching-dependencies-to-speed-up-workflows#usage-limits-and-eviction-policy) of 10GB and the fact that caches are [immutable](https://github.com/actions/toolkit/issues/505).
+With workflows running multiple configurations across PRs and merge commits this limit is quickly reached, leading to cache evicitions, causing CI times to increase.

-This action is lit into two distinct operations: `assign/user/restore` for fetching a previously stored stash, and `infrastructure-actions/stash/save` for storing a new stash after a build has been completed.
+This action is split into two distinct operations:
+- `infrastructure-actions/stash/restore` for fetching a previously stored stash
+- `infrastructure-actions/stash/save` for storing a new stash after a build has been completed.

 ## Features

-- No repository wide size limit.
-Each stash is uploaded as a workflow artifact.
+- Each stash is uploaded as a workflow artifact, in contrasts to `actions/cache` there is no repository wide size limit for artifacts.
-    - This means there will be no cache evicition leading to cache misses and increased build times.
-Stashes will expire after 5 days by default.
+    - There is no cache eviction, stashes will expire after 5 days by default.
 - Artifact storage is free for public repositories and much cheaper than CI minutes (~ 1 Cent/1GB/day) for private repositories.
 - No secrets required, stash can be used in fork PRs.
 - Follows the same search scope as `actions/cache`: will look for the cache in the current workflow, current branch and finally the base branch of a PR.
+This prevents untrusted user caches (e.g. from fork PR CI runs) from being used on the default branch (where actions have elevated permissions by default) or other repo or PR branches.

 ## Usage